St. Katherines Church & Canvey Village

 St Katherine’s graveyard is old but not ancient; with the first recorded burial being in 1813.
 Earlier burials in the locality would have taken place at St Mary’s in Benfleet.
 Not many 19th century headstones can be found and a lot of the 20th century headstones can no longer be read due to decay over time.

-Janet Penn, from the Canvey Island Archive, has spent 2 years intensely photographing the headstones at St. Katherines and also transcribed the burial records and Monumental Inscriptions.
+Janet Penn, from the Canvey Island Archive, has spent two years intensely photographing the headstones at St. Katherines and also transcribed the burial records and Monumental Inscriptions.
 With a staggering 1500 graves registered, mostly some with the bare facts, over 600 now have grave photos along with as much detail as she could.
 You can search online at FinaaGrave.com.
 This collection is quite amazing and extremely interesting to trowel through.